-6A.3.1 6.1.6.1 General Policies: Natural Areas
+6A.3.1 General Policies: Natural Areas

-- 1. Development or site alteration may be shall not be permitted within unmapped Natural Areas or Natural Areas included in the overlay designation shown on Schedules 1 and 10 until an EIS or EA that determines which Natural Heritage System policies, if any, apply and is approved as part of a complete development application to the satisfaction of the City. - i) Where unmapped Natural Areas or all or parts of Natural Areas included in the overlay designation on Schedules 1 and 10 meet one or more of the criteria for designation as Significant Natural Areas, the appropriate policies under of 6.1.56A.2 will apply, and the areas identified for protection, including any established buffers, will be deemed to be designated Significant Natural Areas. - ii) Where unmapped Natural Areas or all or parts of a Natural Areas included in the overlay designation on Schedules 1 and 10 meet one or more of the criteria for designation as Natural Areas, the appropriate policies under 6.1.66A.3 will apply, and the areas identified for protection, including any established buffers, will be deemed to be designated Natural Areas. - iii) Where unmapped Natural Areas or all or parts of a Natural Areas included in the overlay designation on Schedules 1 and 10 do not meet either i) or ii) above, the Natural Areas overlay designation will be deemed removed, and the underlying land use designation will apply. - 6.2.
-In accordance with the applicable policies in 6.1.46A.2 and 6.1.56A.3 Adevelopment or site alteration may be permitted within the adjacent lands of Natural Areas provided it has been demonstrated through an EIS or EA that there will be no negative impacts on the protected natural heritage features and areas or their associated ecological functions.
+- 1. Development or site alteration shall not be permitted within unmapped Natural Areas or Natural Areas included in the overlay designation shown on Schedules 1 and 10 until an EIS or EA that determines which Natural Heritage System policies, if any, apply and is approved as part of a complete development application to the satisfaction of the City. - Where unmapped Natural Areas or all or parts of Natural Areas included in the overlay designation on Schedules 1 and 10 meet one or more of the criteria for designation as Significant Natural Areas, the appropriate policies of 6A.2 will apply, and the areas identified for protection, including any established buffers, will be deemed to be designated Significant Natural Areas. - ii) Where unmapped Natural Areas or all or parts of a Natural Areas included in the overlay designation on Schedules 1 and 10 meet one or more of the criteria for designation as Natural Areas, the appropriate policies under 6A.3 will apply, and the areas identified for protection, including any established buffers, will be deemed to be designated Natural Areas. - iii) Where unmapped Natural Areas or all or parts of a Natural Areas included in the overlay designation on Schedules 1 and 10 do not meet either i) or ii) above, the Natural Areas overlay designation will be deemed removed, and the underlying land use designation will apply. - 2.
+In accordance with the applicable policies in 6A.2 and 6A.3 development or site alteration may be permitted within the adjacent lands of Natural Areas provided it has been demonstrated through an EIS or EA that there will be no negative impacts on the protected natural heritage features and areas or their associated ecological functions.